smoluck/SMONSTER_DOC/docs/source/updatelog.rst

 -------------------
 **GC**

+• New Commands:

-• New Command --> smo.GC.SplitByPart
+  • smo.GC.SplitByPart
-• New Command --> smo.GC.SplitByMaterial
+  • smo.GC.SplitByMaterial
-• New Command --> smo.GC.PlasticityPrepareMeshes (Command to preprocess data from OBJ import from Plasticity.
+  • smo.GC.PlasticityPrepareMeshes (Command to preprocess data from OBJ import from Plasticity.
 Cleanup Meshes data from Plasticity creating Polygons Parts, Unwraped UVMaps and Merging Solid items.)

 • Bugfix on smo.GC.EdgeSlideProjectToBG command that wasn't releasing the EdgeSlide tool at the end of his execution.
 • Bugfix Switching to AVP Shading Style (The view should now not be offset or reset in terms of Point of view).

 **QUICK TAG**

 • Introduced functions to process the color ID attribution Scene Wide and / or even By Mesh Islands (Polygon Continuity)
+• New Commands:

-• New Command --> smo.QT.Batch.SetSelSetColorIDRandomConstant (Set a random Diffuse Color override using Selection Set (polygons) and Constant item.
+  • smo.QT.Batch.SetSelSetColorIDRandomConstant (Set a random Diffuse Color override using Selection Set (polygons) and Constant item.
 It can runs over Selected Meshes or SceneWide, By Items or by Polygon Islands.)
-• New Command --> smo.QT.SetSelSetColorIDByMeshIslands (Set a Diffuse Color override using Selection Set (polygons) on the selected Mesh Layers by Polygons Continuity (Islands).
+  • smo.QT.SetSelSetColorIDByMeshIslands (Set a Diffuse Color override using Selection Set (polygons) on the selected Mesh Layers by Polygons Continuity (Islands).
 Named the new Mat using "ColorID" as Prefix.)
 • Bugfix on the main command that where not processing the data correctly with specific user scene behavior.

 **UV**